Soubi8/DevOps_online_Vinnytsia_2022Q1Q2/m4/task4.1/readme.md

 # Module 4 - Linux Essentials
 ## Task 4.1 Part 1
 ### 1. Log in to the system as root (or sudo-er).
-As the first step, I checked whether my the current account is part of the group __sudo__ by executing `groups max`.
+As the first step, I checked whether my current account is part of the group __sudo__ by executing `groups max`.

 ![Screenshot1](https://github.com/Soubi8/DevOps_online_Vinnytsia_2022Q1Q2/blob/main/m4/task4.1/Screenshots/1.jpg)